 The Elavon MobileMerchant reader is very basic – and so is the connected mobile app.

 The mobile app is extremely basic, but does the job of accepting cards.
-Payment amounts have to be entered manually as opposed to adding items from a product library (which SumUp and Square allow).
+Payment amounts have to be entered manually as opposed to adding items from a product library (which SumUp, Square and Revolut allow).
 It cannot connect to a Bluetooth printer for paper receipts, but sends digital receipts.

 Then again, the complimentary virtual terminal is attractive for over-the-phone payments.
 Additionally, Elavon MobileMerchant doesn’t have lock-in or monthly fees.